 The ability to take public transportation can reduce pressure on employees, especially those with long commutes.
 Less-stressed workers are likely to be more productive when they arrive at the office, and have a better overall feeling of wellness.

 Some firms offer reimbursement for transit passes or allow employees to pay for transportation with pretax money.
 This is also an attractive perk for employees and potential hires who value environmental responsibility.

 7. A manager who sets a good example

 Work-related stress can take a heavy toll on everyone in the company.
 And, yes, that includes you.
 Minimize your own stress — and by extension, the stress of your employees — by:

 - Keeping a daily to-do list to prioritize tasks

 - Drinking an adequate amount of water

 - Developing a good support system

-Just as job seekers are lured by competitive compensation, benefits packages and work-life balance, they are attracted by workplace wellness, too.
-If you make wellness part of your corporate culture, you may find a bonus for yourself, too, when it’s time to hire.
+Just as job seekers are lured by competitive compensation and benefits packages, they’re attracted by workplace wellness.
+If you make that part of your corporate culture, you may find a bonus in it for yourself, too, when it’s time to hire.